Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 ## Dataset Level

 Our next type of documentation applies solely to your datasets and includes information about what data they contain and how they are related.
 It also captures things such as planned transformations for the data, potential issues to be aware of, and any alterations to the data.
 In addition to being helpful descriptive documentation, a huge reason for creating dataset documentation is authenticity.
 Datasets go through many iterations of processing which can result in multiple versions of a dataset [@cessda_data_nodate; @service_quality_nodate].
-Preserving data lineage by tracking data errors and transformations is key to ensuring that you know where your data come from, what processing has already been completed, and that you are using the correct version of the data.
+Preserving data lineage by tracking transformations and errors found is key to ensuring that you know where your data come from, what processing has already been completed, and that you are using the correct version of the data.

 Not **all** of your dataset-level documentation will be created in the documentation phase and we will talk about the timing as we review each document.